 I am a musician living in New England.

 I am interested in our drive to synthesize composite events in thought and externalize them through a sensory-motor interface, creating social bonds.
 My work seeks to intervene in the constraints that determine musical and verbal discourse.
 I intervene culturally by substituting frames with divergent assumptions into otherwise familiar settings.
-I intervene perceptually by designing formalisms that mirror our intuitive capacities, then surveying them for limit cases and thresholds where salience breaks down.
+I intervene perceptually by designing formalisms that mirror our intuitive capacities, then surveying them for limit cases and thresholds where salience breaks down or finds exemplary footing.
 I intervene cognitively by creating roles for performers that carve out a space of unconsciousness, laying bare the inertia of our personal idiosyncrasies and biological faculties.

 As a teenager I fell in love with the recorded history of jazz, and at the age of seventeen I moved to Hartford to study with Jackie McLean.
 Soon after, I discovered a community of intriguing autodidacts living in Middletown, Connecticut, an hour to the south.
 After two years I dropped out of jazz school and relocated there, hoping that together we could create new musical idioms.